-Market risk is the risk that changes in market prices, interest rates will affect the Company's income or the value of its holdings of financial instruments.
+Market risk is the risk that changes in market prices, interest rates and foreign exchange rates will affect the Company's income or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.